et0and/portfolio-redux/content/pages/about.md

 <br><br>

 Hi, I'm Tom,
-I am a product designer with a background in the arts and education.
-I have experience in visual arts and design teaching where I developed my leadership and communication skills.
+I am a designer with a background in the arts and education.
+Presently I am working as a web producer in Pōneke, Te Whanganui-a-Tara.
+Prior to this, I taught design, art and digital technology at [Takapuna Grammar School](https://takapuna.school.nz), where I also worked on the development of [Te Wāhi Auaha](https://tewahi.com) (a school maker space and innovation space).

 My experience in making learning more accessible and equitable across a range of students from different backgrounds and abilities built the foundation of my human-centered design practice.
 Anything I make or work on is [guided by these set of values](/values "a list of values I work by").